IsaiPortillo/DesingElements/README.md

 ## English
 Application created with android studio, where some of the Design Elements that can be implemented with this IDE were made.

-Some of the design elements are
+Some of the design elements are:

 - Lista de Capas (LayerDrawable)
 - Lista de Estados (StateListDrawable) I work with: android:state_pressed